RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 ![](filter2.png)

-As you can see it performs an exact search, that is the records where Field2 contains a 'b' are not shown.
-To achieve this you are free to use the '%' wild card. 'b%' searches for records starting with 'b', '%b' searches for records ending in 'b' and '%b%' searches for records containing a 'b' at any position.
+As you can see it performs an exact search, so only the records where Field2 contains a 'b' are shown.
+For more flexibility you can use the '%' wild card. 'b%' searches for records starting with 'b', '%b' searches for records ending in 'b' and '%b%' searches for records containing a 'b' at any position.
 You are free to use as many '%' wild cards as you wish and in any combination.
 Here's an example:

 ![](filter3.png)